tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp.md

 ## Overview

+This building block builds upon the foundational steps outlined in [Configure a VM with GPUs in Google Cloud](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/config-vm-gcp/).

-After [configuring our Virtual Machine](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/config-vm-gcp/) in Google Cloud, we might be in the need to handle heavy files or prevent memory issues when running your code in the instance.
+After configuring our instance, we may find the necessity to manage large files proficiently or to circumvent memory issues that could potentially arise during code execution within the instance.

-In this building block, you will learn how to:
+In this guide, you will learn how to:

--
--
--
+- Connect our Docker container with Google Cloud Storage using GCSFuse.
+- Use Google Colab for seamless file transfers between Google Drive and Google Cloud Storage.
+- Manage and monitor resources in Linux environments to prevent memory allocation issues.

-## Connect the Docker container within your instance to a Google Cloud Storage bucket
+## Connect the Docker container to a GCS bucket

-Your docker-compose file likely provides Docker with the necessary instructions to employ [Docker volumes](https://docs.docker.com/storage/volumes/) to save any output file or data that you produce while working in your environment's container.
-If this is the case you may be also interested in connecting such volume to Google cloud storage so you don't have to manually download the output to your machine and make it easier to share and make available to your team.
+Your `docker-compose` file likely provides Docker with the necessary instructions to employ [Docker volumes](https://docs.docker.com/storage/volumes/) to save any output file or data that you produce while working in your environment's container.

+If this is the case, you may be also interested in connecting such volume to Google Cloud Storage (GCS) so you don't have to manually download the output to your machine, making it easier to share with your team.

 To do this, first of all you will need to install [GCSFuse](https://github.com/GoogleCloudPlatform/gcsfuse) in your instance by running the following code:

 {{% warning %}}
+**Don't run the container yet**

 Carry out the following steps while your environment is not running.
-For that press "ctrl + c" to shut down Jupyter notebook and then run `docker compose stop` in your instance to stop the execution of the container.
+For that press "Ctrl + c" to shut down Jupyter notebook and then run `docker compose stop` in your instance to stop the execution of the container.

 {{% /warning %}}